 Every single degree program at Luther College offers an optional experiential learning component; gain real world experience and get paid while you go to school!

 Luther College at the University of Regina (LCUR) is one of three federated colleges at the U of R. Established in 2009, the Forward Together Lecture highlights the four institutions’ (U of R, Luther College, Campion College, and First Nations University of Canada) joint commitment to a common academic and social purpose that promotes inclusiveness, understanding, social justice and human rights.
-Co-sponsored by the four presidents of these institutions, the eighth annual Forward Together Lecture was held on Monday, September 12, 2016 entitled Forward Together – Building a New Foundation by National Chief Perry Bellegarde.
-The lecture, hosted by the First Nations University of Canada, was moved from March to September 2016 to coincide with the 40th Anniversary of the First Nations University of Canada.
+Co-sponsored by the four presidents of these institutions, the ninth annual Forward Together Lecture was held on March 16, 2017 entitled Barking to the Choir: Now Entering the Kinship of God by Jesuit Father Gregory J. Boyle.
+Father Boyle is the founder and executive director of Homeboy Industries in Los Angeles, California.

 Scholarships & Awards